 What happens if my son/daughter does not get offered a place at Deer Park?

-In the unlikely event that you are unsuccessful in getting a place at Deer Park on National Allocation Day, you will have the opportunity to ask for ‘reconsideration’ through the Local Authority, which may result in a place being allocated on or after 29 March 2023.
+If you are unsuccessful in getting a place at Deer Park on National Allocation Day, you will have the opportunity to ask for ‘reconsideration’ through the Local Authority, which may result in a place being allocated on or after 29 March 2023.
 However, if this is unsuccessful, you will be placed on our waiting list, which is ranked based on geographic proximity to the School.
 You will also have the opportunity to go through the appeals process.
 Further information about this would follow.
 You are welcome to contact Allison Boucher, Head’s PA on 01285 646558 to discuss this further.